People

 Sam Kurukura, Research Technician

-I am a field-based biodiversity and ecological-research technician in Laikipia, Kenya.
-I have worked with the Pringle Lab since 2005 and help to oversee the UHURU Large-Herbivore Exclosure Experiment at the Mpala Research Centre.
-I have a particular interest in botany, and in understanding how large mammalian herbivores shape savanna ecosystems.
+Sam is a field-based biodiversity and ecological-research technician in Laikipia, Kenya.
+He has worked with the Pringle Lab since 2005 and help to oversee the UHURU Large-Herbivore Exclosure Experiment at the Mpala Research Centre.
+He is specifically interested in botany, and in understanding how large mammalian herbivores shape savanna ecosystems.

 John Ekeno, Research Technician